 If you are considering selling a non-registered investment that has an unrealized capital gain, you could delay the sale of the investment until the new year to defer the taxes on the capital gain one year.
 Although this may be beneficial from a tax perspective, you also need to consider your investment objectives in considering this option.

-You may alternatively be considering making a charitable donation before the end of the year to take advantage of the charitable donation tax credit for 2021.
-If you have non-registered investments with unrealized capital gains you should consider using those funds to make an in-kind donation to the charity as you will receive a charitable donation tax receipt equal to the market value of the investment and the capital gain triggered by the donation will be exempt from tax.
+You may alternatively be considering making a charitable donation before the end of the year to take advantage of the charitable donation tax credit for 2022.
+If you have non-registered marketable securities (including mutual funds) with unrealized capital gains, you should consider using those investments to make an in-kind donation to the charity.
+You will receive a charitable donation tax receipt equal to the market value of the investment and the capital gain triggered by the donation will be exempt from tax.

-- Do you have a child that turned 15 in 2021 and have not yet opened a Registered Education Savings Plan (RESP)?
-Making an RESP contribution of $2,000 before December 31, 2021 would not only allow you to receive the Canada Education Savings Grant for this year, but also for an additional two years on contributions of up to $5,000 per year.
+- Do you have a child that turned 15 years of age in 2022 and have not yet opened a Registered Education Savings Plan (RESP)?
+Making an RESP contribution of at least $2,000 (but within the annual limit) before December 31, 2022 would not only allow you to receive the Canada Education Savings Grant for this year, but also for an additional two years on contributions of up to $5,000 per year.

-- If you are considering purchasing a home in 2022 or 2023 and using the Home Buyers’ Plan (HBP) to help fund the down-payment, you should delay the HBP withdrawal until 2022 as this will extend the timeframe to purchase a qualifying home an additional year, until October 1, 2023, compared to a withdrawal made before the end of 2021.
-This will also delay the timeframe in which you must start to repay the HBP withdrawals by a year.
+- If you are considering purchasing a home in 2023 or 2024 and using the Home Buyers’ Plan (HBP) to help fund the down-payment, you should delay the HBP withdrawal until 2023.
+This will extend the timeframe to purchase a qualifying home an additional year, compared to a withdrawal made before the end of 2022 (i.e. until October 1, 2024 rather than October 1, 2023).
+This will also delay the timeframe in which you must start to repay the HBP withdrawals by a full year.